 So, plenty of rumours and leaks to digest.
 Weighing up whether to buy the S21 or wait until 2022 for the new flagship?
 Overall, it certainly sounds like the S22 will be a solid improvement on the Galaxy S21.

 The upgraded five lens camera sounds like it could be a big draw for photography fans, while the potential for mobile gaming sounds pretty exciting.
 Super-fast charging could come in handy, too.

 Then again, the five-star Samsung Galaxy S21 has been out a while and with prices starting to drop off, it could prove too tempting to resist.
-And let's not forget that Apple is due to launch the iPhone 13 in September.
+Some may also balk at the prospect of paying more for a phone with a smaller screen.
+And let's not forget that the iPhone 13 is still fresh on shop shelves.
 Decisions, decisions...

 Our guide to the best Android smartphones

 Best smartphones 2021: best phones for music and movies on the move

 Everything you need to know about the iPhone 13 family